mbentley/docker-omada-controller/README.md

 ## Notes for 4.1

 1. **Ports** - Do not change the ports for the controller or portal in the UI to ports below 1024 unless you have adjusted the unprivileged ports; for ports < 1024, see [Unprivileged Ports](#unprivileged-ports).
-If you change the default port for the management interface, you should also either disable the container health check or update it to the new port.
 1. **SSL Certificates** - if you are installing your own SSL certificates, you should only manage them using one method - through the UI or by using the `/cert` volume as [described below](#custom-certificates).
 1. **Synology Users** - if you're using a Synology and are using the `latest` tag and update to 4.1, you will need to make sure to re-create the container due to the `CMD` changing from older versions to 4.1 as Synology retains the entrypoint and command from the container as it is defined and not from the image.